-In cryptographic implementations, timing channels can be introduced by key dependent operations, which can be exploited by local or remote adversaries [15,46].
-Modern microarchitectures are complex and support various shared resources, and the operating system (OS) maximizes the resource sharing among concurrent tasks [43,48].
+In cryptographic implementations, timing channels can be introduced by key dependent operations, which can be exploited by local or remote adversaries [18,58].
+Modern microarchitectures are complex and support various shared resources, and the operating system (OS) maximizes the resource sharing among concurrent tasks [52,63].
 From a security standpoint, concurrent tasks with different permissions share the same hardware resources, and these resources can expose exploitable timing channels.
-A typical model for exploiting microarchitectural timing channels is for a spy process to cause resource contention with a victim process and to measure the timing of its own or of the victim operations [2,36,47,49].
+A typical model for exploiting microarchitectural timing channels is for a spy process to cause resource contention with a victim process and to measure the timing of its own or of the victim operations [2,45,62,67].
 The observed timing behavior give adversaries strong evidence on the victim's resource usage pattern, thus they leak critical runtime data.
-Among the shared resources, attacks on cache have received significant attention, and their practicality have been demonstrated in scenarios such as cloud computing [24,28,36,47,58,61].
+Among the shared resources, attacks on cache have received significant attention, and their practicality has been demonstrated in scenarios such as cloud computing [31,36,45,62,76,79].
 A distinguishable feature of cache attacks is the ability to track memory accesses with high temporal and spatial resolution.
-Thus, they excel at exploiting cryptographic implementations with secret dependent memory accesses [9,27,46,50].
-Examples of such vulnerable implementations include using S-Box tables [53], and efficient implementations of modular exponentiation [39].
+Thus, they excel at exploiting cryptographic implementations with secret dependent memory accesses [11,35,58,68].
+Examples of such vulnerable implementations include using S-Box tables [71], and efficient implementations of modular exponentiation and scalar multiplication [34,48].

-The weakness of key dependent cache activities has motivated researchers and practitioners to protect cryptographic implementations against cache attacks [12,49].
+The weakness of key dependent cache activities has motivated researchers and practitioners to protect cryptographic implementations against cache attacks [15,67].
 The simplest approach is to minimize the memory footprint of lookup tables.
-Using a single 8-Bit S-Box in Advanced Encryption Standard (AES) rather than T-Tables makes cache attacks on AES inefficient in a noisy environment, since the adversary can only distinguish accesses between 4 different cache lines.
-Combining small tables with cache state normalization, i.e., loading all table entries into cache before each operation, defeats cache attacks in asynchronous mode, where the adversary is only able to perform one observation per operation.
-More advanced side channels such as exploitation of the thread scheduler [26], cache attack on interrupted execution of Intel Software Guard eXtension (SGX) [44], performance degradation [6] and leakage of other microarchitectural resources [1,3] remind us the importance of constant-time software implementations.
-One way to achieve constant-time memory behavior, is the adoption of small tables in combination with accessing all cache lines on each lookup [49].
+Using a single 8-Bit S-Box in the advanced encryption standard (AES) rather than T-Tables makes cache attacks on AES inefficient in a noisy environment, since the adversary can only distinguish accesses between 4 different cache lines.
+Combining small tables with cache state normalization, i.e., loading all table entries into cache before each operation, defeats cache attacks in asynchronous mode, where the adversary is only able to perform one observation per operation [59].
+More advanced side channels such as exploitation of the thread scheduler [33], cache attack on interrupted execution of Intel Software Guard eXtension (SGX) [54], performance degradation [6] and leakage of other microarchitectural resources [1,3] remind us of the importance of constanttime software implementations.
+One way to achieve constant-time memory behavior is the adoption of small tables in combination with accessing all cache lines on each lookup [67].
 The overhead would be limited and is minimized by the parallelism we can achieve in modern processors.
-Another constant-time approach adopted by some public cryptographic schemes is interleaving the multipliers in memory known as scatter-gather technique [13].
+Another constant-time approach adopted by some public cryptographic schemes is interleaving the multipliers in memory known as scatter-gather technique [16].